Welcome to Our Congregation

 If you are new to us...

-Maybe you’re seeking a community of like-minded people with a program for your children that will guide them to be moral, compassionate people.
+Maybe you’re seeking a spiritual home or community of like-minded people. perhaps you are looking for a program for your children that will guide them to be moral, compassionate people.
 Or, you may just need an hour of spirituality and tranquility in the midst of a busy life.
 Find out about membership here and get information about our newcomer courses.

 "...a free and responsible search for truth and meaning"